crdx/lighthouse/README.md

 **lighthouse** is a network monitor designed keep you aware of what's happening on your home network.

-In a nutshell, lighthouse periodically sends out [ARP](https://en.wikipedia.org/wiki/Address_Resolution_Protocol) requests to all hosts within a subnet and waits for responses.
+lighthouse periodically sends out [ARP](https://en.wikipedia.org/wiki/Address_Resolution_Protocol) requests to all hosts within a subnet and waits for responses.
 A responsive host is considered online, and a non-responsive host is considered offline after a (configurable) amount of time has passed.

-Devices can be configured so a notification is triggered when they go offline or come online, and the whole network can be watched so notifications are sent when a new device joins the network.
+As some devices can't be relied on to reply to ARP requests in a timely fashion, if it looks like a device is about go offline an ICMP ping is sent to it to try to provoke a response, as a last-ditch effort.

-lighthouse was born out of frustration with the [Fingbox](https://www.fing.com)'s increasing tendency to gate new features behind their premium offering while consistently upgrade-nagging whenever the app is opened.
+lighthouse was born out of frustration with the [Fingbox](https://www.fing.com)'s increasing tendency to gate new features behind their premium offering while persistently upgrade-nagging whenever the app is opened.

+## Features

+- Track devices on the local network using ARP and ICMP
+- Notify when devices go offline or come online
+- Notify when devices stay online for longer than a specific amount of time
+- Notify when an unknown device joins the network
+- Service (port) scanning with notifications when new services are found
+- Send ICMP packets to devices before they go offline to provoke a response as a last-ditch effort
+- Assign icons to devices for easier identification
+- Track DHCP-provided device hostname for easier identification
+- User roles: admin, editor, viewer
+- Support static mappings to work around dodgy devices like repeaters that rewrite ARP packets
+- Passive mode which does not actively send out any packets
+- Device vendor lookup using [gopacket's db](https://github.com/google/gopacket) with [macvendors](https://macvendors.com) fallback (requires API key)
+- Support for devices with multiple adapters with different MAC addresses e.g. a laptop with ethernet & Wi-Fi
+- Activity history, notification history, and audit log
+- Minimal JavaScript (but not _none_)
+- No remote dependencies
+- Easy deployment with a single binary

 ## Deployment (binary)

-The simplest way to get lighthouse running is with the compiled binary, a `.env` file, and a local MySQL or MariaDB database.
+The simplest way to run lighthouse is with the compiled binary, a `.env` file, and a MySQL or MariaDB database.

-Permission is needed to send raw packets so lighthouse needs to run either as root (not recommended) or with capability `cap_net_raw`.
+Permission is needed to send raw packets so it needs to run either as root (not recommended) or with capability `cap_net_raw`.

 ```bash
 just make
 sudo setcap cap_net_raw+ep dist/lighthouse
 ```

-Set up the `.env` file (see [Configuration](#configuration)), then run lighthouse with `--env`.
+Set up the `.env` file (see [Configuration](#configuration)), then run with `--env`.

 ```bash
 dist/lighthouse --env .env